crate/cratedb-guide/docs/performance/productizing.rst

 quickly that there is an issue and optimize the query to get the best performance, without impacting other workloads.

-Please take a look at `Query Optimization 101`_ for strategies to optimize your queries when you encounter this situation.
+Please take a look at :ref:`Query Optimization 101 <performance-optimization>` for strategies to optimize your queries when you encounter this situation.

 .. _reading-lots-of-records: